Fabliau: History and definition of the genre

 The fabliau is defined as a short narrative in (usually octosyllabic) verse, between 300 and 400 lines long, its content is often comic or satiric.
 In France, it flourished in the 12th and 13th centuries; in England, it was popular in the 14th century.
-Fabliaux are often compared to the later short story; Douglas Bush, longtime professor at Harvard University, called it "a short story broader than it is long." ven though serving as short bawdy poetry, Fabliaux reflected the social disorder during its time.
+Fabliaux are often compared to the later short story; Douglas Bush, longtime professor at Harvard University, called it "a short story broader than it is long."
+Even though serving as short bawdy poetry, Fabliaux reflected the social disorder during its time.
 The time period underwent many changes marked by political instability, religious disputes, crusade wars, and the decline of a feudal system.
 Through humor and explicit language fabliaux was a medieval entertainment that mocked the flaws of society.

 The fabliau is remarkable in that it seems to have no direct literary predecessor in the West, but was brought from the East by returning crusaders in the 12th century.
 Fabliaux were most famous in the courts.
 Popular amongst knights, noblemen, lords, and ladies, a very aristocratic group of individuals.
 Those accompanying those in the courts would be entertainers.
 Troubadours, who were poets and musicians.
 They sang love songs in Occitan poetry that was influenced by Arabic and Hebrew poetry.
 Fabliaux started as courtly love, where poets would express overwhelming love for a married noblewoman; yet she would be unattainable.
 As knights and nobles began to merge into one class, knights began to examine moral issues that came with their role.
 They begin to value chivalry, celebrating the arms of war, yet also exploring aspects of love and courting women Chivalry tales and epic poetry morphed into romance literature.
 Starting as an oral tradition, but began to be written down.
 Courtly love spread from Southern France to Italy, Northern France, England, and Germany.
 The translations changed minnesinger (love singer) in Germany, and the trouvere sang in old French in France.
 Actual fabliaux derived from northern France poetry.
 Fabliaux provided a more realistic aspect of human life.